PlatONnetwork/docs/docs/PlatON经济方案.md

    - When the pledge is revoked, the pledged LAT that is not locked in the hesitation period does not need to continue to lock for 168 epochs and will be returned immediately.

-   - When the entrusted LAT is revoked, the entrusted LAT can be redeemed, and the entrusted LAT will be credited to the account immediately, but the principal needs to apply for redemption.
+   - Upon cancellation of the pledge at the node, the principal is required to redeem the LAT that has been entrusted to node by oneself (see the section on entrusted redemption for details)..

    - A node that is forcibly withdrawn can only use the node ID to re-pledge after the lock-up period ends and the node pledged LAT returns.